 Photographers are often drawn to water in its many different forms, including the ocean, lakes, ponds, rivers, waterfalls and rain.
 From the mesmerizing stillness of a calm lake, to the exhilarating crashing waves of the ocean, water makes a really interesting photography subject.
-In this tutorial you’ll discover eight great tips to help you take better photos of water with your iPhone.
+In this tutorial you’ll discover eight great tips to help you do better water photography with your iPhone.

 1. Connect To Your Scene